 The U.N.’s next-phase Sustainable Development Goals aim to end poverty and hunger everywhere by 2030.

-But with the pandemic coming on top of a U.S.-China trade war and other trade tensions around the globe, the new U.N. report shows the increasingly extreme improbability of lifting up the world’s 800 million people who are living in extreme poverty on less than $1.90 a day.
+But with the pandemic coming on top of a U.S.-China trade war and other trade tensions around the globe, the new U.N. report shows the increasingly extreme improbability of lifting up the world’s 800 million people who are living in extreme poverty on less than US$1.90 a day.

 “The pace and strength of the recovery from the crisis not only hinges on the efficacy of public health measures in slowing the spread of the virus, but also on the ability of countries to protect jobs and incomes, particularly of the most vulnerable members of our societies," said Elliott Harris, the U.N. chief economist and assistant secretary-general for economic development.